-- If you populate a Tip, Complaint or Referral (TCR) form to be considered as a whistleblower under the Dodd-Frank Act, the information you have provided may be disclosed to the Whistleblower Award Determination Panel, and depending on whether you have requested anonymity and the extent of the investigation into your allegations, to law enforcement, foreign government authorities and other federal or state agencies, in accordance with the Commodity Exchange Act.
+- If you populate a Tip, Complaint or Referral (TCR) form to be considered as a whistleblower under the Dodd-Frank Act, the information you have provided may be disclosed to the Claims Review Staff, and depending on whether you have requested anonymity and the extent of the investigation into your allegations, to law enforcement, foreign government authorities and other federal or state agencies, in accordance with the Commodity Exchange Act.
 In this situation, the primary use of your PII would be to:

 a.
 Evaluate the merit of an award;

 b.
 Allow for the payment of monetary awards to eligible whistleblowers;

 c.
 Investigate the information you have provided to determine whether a violation of law has occurred; and

 d.
 Provide anti-retaliation protections for whistleblowers that share information with or assist the CFTC, as limited by the Commodity Exchange Act (CEA).